qq456cvb/CPPF2/README.md

 Empirical evidence demonstrates that our method significantly surpasses previous sim-to-real approaches and achieves comparable or superior performance on novel datasets.

 ## Update Logs
+- 2024/04/10 - Add data processing scripts to convert PhoCAL or Wild6D into REAL275's format.
 - 2024/04/01 - pretrained models are under `ckpts`!
 - Thanks <a href='https://github.com/dvirginz'>@dvirginz</a> for providing the `Dockerfile` to build `shot.cpp`!
 - 2024/03/28 - **Huge improvement** on methods!
 Check our updated Arxiv paper for more details (refresh your browser cache if not updated).
 CPPF++ has a **much better performance on many datasets** in the wild, e.g., Wild6D, PhoCAL, DiversPose.
 See code for more details.